fgoldoni/QueryBuilder/README.md

 ## Getting Started

-If you prefer not to use composer, create the directory src/Query in your library directory, and drop this repository into it.
+If you prefer not to use composer, create the directory src in your library directory, and drop this repository into it.
 Finally, add:
 ```
-require "[root]/src/Query.php";
+require "[root]/src/*.php";
 ```
 ### Prerequisites